mucahittanacioglu/fibabank-bootcamp/README.md

 |![](readme-resource/images/curl4-suc.png) |![](readme-resource/images/curl4-fail.png)

 ## 1-e) Angular UI
 The client was created with Angular and it connects to Gateway service only.
 Some of the entity dtos are also defined on the client side.
-Pages are mostly used from https://freefrontend.com and all functional.
+Pages are mostly used from https://freefrontend.com and are all functional.

 |Create basket | Catalog | Category view| Basket view
 | -------------| ------------- | ------------- | -------------